-• Environmental changes that relate to Device Adaptation: This relates to the continuous modifications of devices and services that are active and accessible within the user's context.
+- Environmental changes that relate to Device Adaptation: This relates to the continuous modifications of devices and services that are active and accessible within the user's context.
 Depending on the surrounding and the situation of the user (kitchen, living room, car, etc.), the availability of devices and services may vary.
 We assume that users would usually "talk" to devices (i.e., control them by speech) that are within sight and correspond to the current situation of the user.
 This requires the capability to continuously change grammars, utterances, and system commands to a changing device population and changing user focus within the IE. Furthermore since it seems not to be possible to always be aware of the user's situation (doing housework, relax, prepare a dinner, etc.) it is necessary to provide an option to activate the control of devices or services that even are not within the context of the current location and/or situation.
 Thus the context of the user may also change depending on the time of day and even on the actual level of trust in nearby entities (guests, newly added technical devices).
 It is obvious that the spoken commands and/or utterances that can be understood / that are said by an SDM will therefore change continuously as well.
 In the case of spoken dialogue an important influence on the availability of spoken dialogue is the level of noise.
-In practice it will hardly be possible to control an environment via speech while music is playing loudly.

-- Environmental changes that relate to Event Adaptation: Since various tasks within IEs are to be accomplished it is necessary to move the current focus from an on-going dialogue to other (contingently more urgent) dialogues.
-These dialogues may consist of informative system utterances, alerts, or short yes-no-questions.
+In practice it will hardly be possible to control an environment via speech while music is playing loudly. - Environmental changes that relate to Event Adaptation: Since various tasks within IEs are to be accomplished it is necessary to move the current focus from an on-going dialogue to other (contingently more urgent) dialogues.
+These dialogues may consist of informative system utterances, alerts, and questions.
 Afterwards the on-going dialogue would be resumed.
-We have recognised two kinds of events: external and internal.
+We have recognized two kinds of events: external and internal.
 While external events always need an entity that throws the specific event, internal events can be initiated by the dialogue manager itself.
-Reasons for initiating an internal event can be various and sundry: fixed priorities, dynamic priorities (i.e., changing over time), semantics (i.e., semantically similar dialogues can extend a dialogue), and depending on the progress done within an on-going dialogue. - Task-driven changes that relate to Task Adaptation: During more complex tasks that might come up during a conversation the task itself may vary.
-Especially during a spoken human-computer negotiation the requirements and/or constraints may change.
-The effects of task adaptation may result in task cancellation or in slight changes such as an extension of the initially planned dialogue.
-Obviously the task adaptation level corresponds to the most complex level of adaption as it relates to automatic learning and/or direct user-system collaboration.
+Reasons for initiating an internal event can be various and sundry: fixed priorities, dynamic priorities (i.e. changing over time), semantics (i.e. semantically similar dialogues can extend a dialogue) and depending on the progress done within an on-going dialogue. - Task-driven changes that relate to Task Adaptation: During more complex tasks that might come up during a conversation the task itself may vary.